Alan Wiggins: Personal life

 Wiggins met his wife Angela when they were in junior high school; they both graduated from John Muir High School.
 The Los Angeles Times reported that Wiggins had experienced marital strife, but that he would not entertain the thought of divorce; he wanted to ensure that his children did not grow up in a single-parent household as he had.
 Two of Wiggins' three children became professional basketball players.
-Candice, an All-American at Stanford University, joined the Minnesota Lynx as the third overall pick in the 2008 WNBA draft.
+Candice, an All-America at Stanford University, joined the Minnesota Lynx as the third overall pick in the 2008 WNBA draft.
 She has served as a spokesperson for the Greater Than AIDS campaign.
 Alan Jr. played at the University of San Francisco and professionally in several countries.
 His oldest daughter, Cassandra, played college basketball at New York University.

 Wiggins and his mother were very close, and her 1983 Alzheimer's disease diagnosis may have contributed to his drug problems.
 He was devastated that she would not be able to enjoy his success in the major leagues.
 In the last few years of Wiggins' life, he enjoyed a closer relationship with his father, Albert, and he often took his children on visits to see their grandfather.
 Wiggins had a very difficult time with his father's death in May 1990.

 The Orioles once gave an IQ test, and Wiggins scored higher than everyone except for Weaver.
 Wiggins' agent, Tony Attanasio, said that Wiggins' intelligence had caused problems in his relationships with teammates.
 He said that Wiggins had always been reserved and had a difficult time trusting other people.
 Wiggins enjoyed stubbornly engaging in debates with his teammates, particularly Padres pitcher Eric Show, just to provoke reactions from them.
 He liked to read books and newspapers, and his teammates were turned off by these displays of his intellect.
 According to Attanasio, players in Baltimore also resented Wiggins because he replaced Rich Dauer, who had been a well-liked member of the team.
 Lee Lacy was one of Wiggins' few friends on the Orioles.
 Tony Gwynn suggested that Wiggins was sometimes misunderstood.
 "To not like Alan Wiggins, is to not know Alan Wiggins," Gwynn said.